AstroBarker/heimdall/README.md

 # TODO:

-Implement a "remove the units"
+* Implement optional arguement to functions - "remove units"
+ * May need a new "composite type" for holding data that is unit - aware?
+ * Have to modify FORTRAN routines to accept unitless inputs

-Implement Multi-D stuff and things
+* Implement Multi-D stuff and things